blessed-sibanda/ansaz/book/5-questions.md

 $ bundle add pg_search
 ```

-Generate a migration to create the pg_search_documents database table.
+Generate a migration to create the `pg_search_documents` database table.

 ```
 $ rails g pg_search:migration:multisearch
 $ rails db:migrate
 ```

 Include `PgSearch` in question model and provide a search scopes for question title and content.
+This search scope allows questions to be searched by both title and content.

 ```ruby
 class Question < ApplicationRecord